 \begin{remark} We have that $\pi_0(\cor(\C))$ represents the \textbf{equivalence classes} of objects in $\C$.
 Here by convention two objects in $\C$ are equivalent if they are isomorphic as objects in the homotopy category $\Ho(\C)$ (see $\S$\ref{s:22}). \end{remark}

-\begin{example} When $\C$ is a fibrant simplicial category then we have a weak equivalence $\cor(\C) \simeq \sN(\C)^{\simeq}$, i.e. the maximal $\infty$-groupoid contained in the homotopy coherent nerve of $\C$.
+\begin{example} When $\C$ is a fibrant simplicial category, we have a weak equivalence $\cor(\C) \simeq \sN(\C)^{\simeq}$, ie, the maximal $\infty$-groupoid contained in the homotopy coherent nerve of $\C$.
 To see this, it suffices to observe that

 where the space on the right is the mapping space in the $\infty$-category of $\infty$-categories from the terminal $\infty$-category $*$ to $\sN(\C)$, which is exactly given by the maximal $\infty$-groupoid contained in $\Fun(*,\sN(\C)) \cong \sN(\C)$. \end{example}